theta360developers/blog/_posts/2019-12-11-privacy-policy.md

 *   To improve our site &mdash; we continually strive to improve our site offerings based on the information and feedback we receive from you.
 *   To improve customer service &mdash; your information helps us to more effectively respond to your customer service requests and support needs.
 *   To send periodic emails &mdash; The email address you provide may be used to send you information, notifications that you request about changes to topics or in response to your user name, respond to inquiries, and/or other requests or questions.
+*   To send updates on RICOH THETA information that may be relevant to application development, prototyping, or evaluation of RICOH THETA cameras.

 <a name="protect"></a>